Time to travel

 Since 1995 the park is part of the UNESCO World Heritage Sites.

-Overnight stay in Monasterio de San Agustin or Akawanka Lodge.
+Overnight stay in Akawanka Lodge or Monasterio de San Agustin.

-In the morning at 08:00am, river rafting along the river Magdalena (~ 3 hours).
-Afterwards transfer to the airport in Pitalito and flight back to Bogota (flight: Satena (8903) 14:05).
+In the morning enjoy river rafting along the river Magdalena (approx 3 hours).
+Afterwards transfer to the airport in Pitalito and flight back to Bogota.

-Overnight stay in Hotel de la Opera or similar
+Overnight stay in Hotel Casa deco or similar.

 per person in a group of min 6 pax.
 Double occupancy.